Saleha-m14/My-Second-Project-Quiz/README.md

 + I had added the background colour green for the correct class and red for incorrect class but it was not displaying I did not know how to solve the problem so I asked the tutor section for guidance and he said that I need to write it more specifically then I called the button's class name and then correct class name and that way it was solved.
 + The user could not access the questions except the first question.
   + I added a button and the button is displayed to none when the user select an answer for the first question the next button is displayed to block and the user can click on it and go to the next question.
++ While testing with W3C validator there was an error that the paragraph that is inside the marquee element can not be a child of the div element.
+  + Therefore I moved it to the top of the page inside the header and when I tested it again said that it can not be inside header so I moved it above header.
++

 Apart from these issues that I mentioned there have been several minor issues.
 The majority of these issues have been due to miss spelled tags, attributes, closing tags, and other mistakes.